Why O’Keeffe Thought Happiness Was for the Birds and What She Focused on Instead

-by Thea Fiore-Bloom, PhD
+by Thea Fiore-Bloom, PhD.

 Ever see those WWJD (What Would Jesus Do) bumper stickers?

 On bad days I ask myself WWGD?
-What would Georgia do?

 Georgia O’Keeffe (1887 – 1986) is by no means divine, but she is a big hero of mine.

-I was having a tough day during the holidays and asked myself what I could do at that moment to be happier.
-I wondered, what would Georgia do in my specific situation?
+A few years ago I was having a tough day during the holidays and asked myself what I could do at that moment to be happier.

 O’Keeffe thought pursuing happiness was absurd.

-“I think it’s so foolish for people to want to be happy,” O’Keeffe once said.
-“Happy is so momentary–you’re happy for an instant and then you start thinking again.”
+“I think it’s so foolish for people to want to be happy.
+Happy is so momentary–you’re happy for an instant and then you start thinking again.” — Georgia O’Keeffe

 If happiness wasn’t the most important thing in life for O’Keeffe, what did she pursue instead?